danielaparker/jsoncons/src/doc/Home.md

 All core jsoncons classes and functions are in namespace `jsoncons`.
 Extensions are in namespace `jsoncons_ext`.
-It is distributed under the [Boost Software License](http://www.boost.org/users/license.html).

 ### Roadmap